together we will

 Mission

-The mission of CASA of Autauga County is to ensure every abused, neglected, and abandoned child in Autauga County has a competent, caring volunteer appointed to advocate in court for the child’s best interest.
+The mission of CASA of Autauga and Chilton Counties is to ensure every abused, neglected, and abandoned child in our service area has a competent, caring volunteer appointed to advocate in court for the child’s best interest.

 Volunteer training and